Table of Contents

 Why is Nutrient Dominance important for healthy foods?

-Nutrient dominance is an important criteria for selecting healthy foods because most foods contain a wide variety of nutrients.
-As such, it is important to know which nutrients (minerals, vitamins, amino acids, and fats) are dominant.
-By knowing which nutrients you need to increase and decrease, you can consume the proper healthy food with the correct dominance of the nutrient(s) you need.
+By knowing which nutrients you need to increase and decrease, you can consume the proper healthy foods with the correct dominance of the nutrient(s) you need.

 For example, let’s say the results of your analysis reveals an excess of calcium and magnesium and a deficiency of potassium.
 In this instance, you want to raise your potassium level and at the same time, not increase your calcium and magnesium levels.
 We could recommend numerous foods with a dominance of potassium over calcium and magnesium that include; lean beef, tomatoes, ham, chicken, rye bread, celery, cucumber, and many others.
 Yes, bananas are included in the list.

-The point is that you can include many healthy foods in your diet as opposed to only one (a banana) to address nutrient imbalances.
-In addition, we could include many of the foods high in phytic acids as well.
+The point is that you could include a variety of healthy foods in your diet as opposed to only one (a banana) to address specific nutrient imbalances.
+In addition, we could include a variety of the foods high in phytic acids that naturally interfere with the absorption of calcium and magnesium as well.

 Knowing the nutrient dominance of each food provides a variety of foods you can consume as an important component of your healthy eating plan required to address your specific nutrient imbalances.